wqking/metapp/doc/benchmark.md

-Since [the optimization in this commit](https://github.com/wqking/metapp/commit/382817969dac3cc9e61d90bda8cda73b8f274800), now constructing and copying Variant with template value (here is fundamental value) can be inlined and the code may be optimized out, that's why metapp is so fast.
+Since [the optimization in this commit](https://github.com/wqking/metapp/commit/382817969dac3cc9e61d90bda8cda73b8f274800), now constructing and copying Variant with template value (here is fundamental value) can be inlined and the code may be optimized out.
+If we remove the line `dontOptimizeAway(v)`, then the code in metapp can be optimized out and the timing can be as fast as 16 ms (Qt is 517 ms if the line is removed).
+The function `dontOptimizeAway` is to keep the variable from being removed by the optimization.

 <a id="mdtoc_ad1c37e3"></a>
 ### Variant constructing and assignment, with string